 Cushion Cover - Similar to a throw pillow, a fabric cushion cover is a decorative item that can add personality and texture to your home interior.
 These are often referred to as scatter cushions for the living room or decorative/throw pillows for the bed.

 Waffle Weave - Also known as honeycomb weave, a waffle weave design features raised threads to form small rectangles or honeycomb shapes.
 This structure adds texture and warmth.

-Tog - A measure of thermal insulance within a unit of area showing how much a material insulates.
+Tog - A measure showing how much heat material retains.
 The higher the tog value, the greater the thermal insulation provided, which is why different togs are recommended for different seasons.

 Thread Count - The thread count refers to the number of threads per square inch of the fabric.
 Generally speaking, the higher the thread count, the higher the quality of the material.